ionic-team/stencil-site/src/docs-md/guides/service-workers.md

 self.workbox.precaching.precacheAndRoute([]);
 ```
-This code imports the workbox library, creates a new instance of the service worker and tells workbox where to insert the pre-cache array.
+This code imports the Workbox library, creates a new instance of the service worker and tells Workbox where to insert the pre-cache array.